"I find your little game amusing. Checkmate."

 "Like they would have wanted it," the ENFJ suggests compassionately.
 The leader drops the crowbar and begins to cry.

 You are beginning to get dizzy from the fumes.
 Thrusting your shoulder into the mob you force your way outside; no one tries to stop you.
-Your second in command is outside waiting.
-He holds out his hand hopefully.
+When you have escaped the crowd, you look back.
+The fire is spreading; the whole school will soon be on fire.
+Your second in command holds out his hand hopefully.

 "You made an apology!
 I'm so proud of you!"

 "Let go," you mutter, half-heartedly trying to free yourself.
-The zombies have obviously taken a lot out of you mentally, if not physically.
+The zombies have obviously taken a lot out of you.

-"If I didn't know better I could almost swear he was human," the ISTP says, than cracks up at his own stupid joke.
+"If I didn't know better I could almost swear he was human," the ISTP says, then cracks up at his own joke.

-You straighten yourself and push away the ENFJ, then fix them all with your best death glare.
+You push away the ENFJ, then fix them all with your best death glare.
 But they have developed an immunity after constant exposure and it has no effect.